-The Internal Auditor will seek evidence that the Council has followed its own policies, procedures and verification processes and that these are up to date.
+The Internal Auditor will seek evidence that the Council has followed its own policies, procedures, and verification processes and that these are up to date.

 Evidence Internal auditor commentary Is petty cash in operation?
-N/A Petty cash not in operation If appropriate, is there an adequate control system in place?
+N/A Petty cash not used by the Council.
+If appropriate, is there an adequate control system in N/A place?
+Additional comments.